girlbossceo/conduwuit/docs/differences.md

 - Admin debug command to fetch a PDU from a remote server and inserts it into our database/timeline as backfill
 - Add admin command to delete media via a specific MXC.
 This deletes the MXC from our database, and the file locally.
 - Add admin commands for banning (blocking) room IDs from our local users joining (admins are always allowed) and evicts all our local users from that room, in addition to bulk room banning support, and blocks room invites (remote and local) to the banned room, as a moderation feature
+- Add admin commands to output jemalloc memory stats and memory usage
+- Add admin command to get conduwuit's uptime
+- Add admin command to get rooms a *remote* user shares with us

 ## Misc: